Artemis-OS-Linux/.github/profile/README.md

 ## Welcome to Artemis OS Linux!

 > [!IMPORTANT]
->This project is something I'm doing in my spare time and will take a long time to complete
+>This project is something I'm doing in my spare time.
+This may not be updated much.

 Here are a couple of useful links to get you started